FrontendSophie/FullStackEngineerChallenge/README.md

 - assumed only admin can create user and view feedbacks.
 - assumed no large amount of users.
 - assumed all the reviews are anonymous.
+- assumed feedback cannot no longer be modified after added.